merde-libertas/merdecoin/merdecoin-v0.01/.github/PULL_REQUEST_TEMPLATE.md

 immediately.

-Please provide clear motivation for your patch and explain how it improves Bitcoin Core user experience or Merdecoin Core developer experience significantly.
+Please provide clear motivation for your patch and explain how it improves Merdecoin Core user experience or Merdecoin Core developer experience significantly.

 * Any test improvements or new tests that improve coverage are always welcome.